Recognize The Stages Of Dementia

 Lewy Body dementia

 A difference between early-stage Alzheimer's and early-stage dementia with Lewy bodies is that your attention and awareness may fluctuate.
-In some cases, people with this form of dementia may seem to regain cognitive function, only to lose it again as symptoms progress.
-You may begin to experience trouble with moving and walking.
+In some cases, people with dementia with Lewy bodies may seem to regain cognitive function, only to lose it again as symptoms progress.
+In addition to memory loss and other forms of cognitive impairment, people with dementia with Lewy bodies may begin to experience trouble with moving and walking.
 In addition, some people with Lewy body dementia may experience vivid visual and auditory hallucinations.

 Vascular dementia

 Early-stage vascular dementia can involve several symptoms related to a stroke.
 Early-stage vascular dementia symptoms can include vision, speech, and weakness challenges.
-The cognitive challenges in early-stage vascular dementia may have more to do with difficulty in decision-making and planning than forgetfulness.
+The cognitive challenges in early-stage vascular dementia may have more to do with difficulty in decision-making and planning than forgetfulness, which will typically be more pronounced in the middle and late stages.

 Frontotemporal dementia